How to Bleach White Towels Without Ruining Them

 We found that regular use of bleach in addition to detergent did not accelerate the deterioration of materials beyond what would have occurred with just detergent washing.

-However, bleach-safe linens can still be ruined if the proper care is not taken during the laundering process.
+However, Bleaching white towels - bleach-safe linens can still be ruined if the proper care is not taken during the laundering process.
 This includes soaking the laundry for longer than recommended, filling the bleach dispenser in the washing machine to its maximum capacity, and applying bleach directly to the towel sets without diluting it.
 In addition, you can prevent yellowing and other signs of wear and tear by using bleach as directed on the package.

 Method for bleaching white towels